 The new legislation creates a host of new requirements for administrators, contributors and users of benchmarks.
 Certain firms will have to create internal systems to govern, control, monitor and record the processes by which benchmarks are calculated and distributed.

-Bovill’s experts are ready to guide you through the legislative process and ensure that your firm is prepared.
-There has never been a better time to set the benchmark for proactive compliance!
+Bovill’s benchmark experts are ready to guide you through the legislative process and ensure that your firm is prepared.
+Get in touch now!